apivideo/api.video-python-client/docs/LiveStreamsApi.md

 with apivideo.AuthenticatedApiClient(__API_KEY__) as api_client:
     # Create an instance of the API class
     api_instance = live_streams_api.LiveStreamsApi(api_client)
-    live_stream_id = "li400mYKSgQ6xs7taUeSaEKr" # str | The unique identifier for the live stream you want to delete.
+    live_stream_id = "li400mYKSgQ6xs7taUeSaEKr" # str | The unique identifier of the live stream whose thumbnail you want to delete.

     # example passing only required values which don't have defaults set
     try: